Nick-cpp/MyHyprConfigs/README.md

 **Don't copy theese configs before editing!!!**

-**Install.sh is no more installation script!
-Now is more like guide for installation** **Working on installation script for gentoo**
+**Working on installation script for gentoo**

 **Now theese configs is more like gentoo + hyprland configuration**

 Packages